jjw867/cockroach-rpm/README.md

 - [ ] Test on more RHEL 8 variants.
 - [ ] Test on Fedora.
 - [ ] Make the SOS plugin its own package.
+- [ ] Add more documentation on CRDB into the package.

 ## Issues